Just who was this man named Jesus?

 - David was Israel’s greatest King.

 - Solomon was Israel’s wisest King.

-- King Jehoshaphat was the leader who won and battle with praise music.
+- King Jehoshaphat was the leader who won a battle with praise music.

 - King Uzziah started so young and did so well until he usurped the office of the priests and died from leprosy in a house alone.
 His death changed the life of young Isaiah.
 A vision of the pre-incarnate Christ on Heaven’s throne transformed the historian into the prophet of Messiah to come.